 These regulations are to be read in conjunction with all other Statutes and Regulations of the University including General Regulations for Undergraduate Degrees, Undergraduate Diplomas, Undergraduate Certificates, Graduate Diplomas, and Graduate Certificates.

-1. Admission to the Degree of Bachelor of Speech and Language Therapy requires that the candidate will:
+1. Admission to the Degree of Bachelor of Speech and Language Therapy with Honours requires that the candidate will:

 (a) meet the University admission requirements as specified; and will have:

-(c) been selected into the Qualification based on a selection process that may include a written application, interview, and practical exercises;
+(b) been selected into the Qualification based on a selection process that will include a written application, criminal record check, interview and referee checks; and

 (a) failure to complete a compulsory course in two successive attempts;

 (b) failure to pass courses totalling at least 75 credits or failure to pass at least 60 percent of an approved part-time programme of study in any academic year;

 (c) failure to complete the degree within eight consecutive years, unless a suspension or extension has been granted under Clause 7.